patniharshit/jbechtel.github.io/_posts/2017-05-12-Community-Bonding-Period-Week-1.md

 For me community bonding was more like get to know your project better kind of thing.
-I was already contributing to Matplotlib so I was already aware of development workflow of Matplotlib and had set up development environment long before in Feburary.
+I was already contributing to Matplotlib so I was already aware of development workflow of Matplotlib and had set up development environment long before in February.

 ## First Week
 ###### (5/5 to 12/5)

-First week was spent in reading about colormaps, how they are created, why some colormaps are bad, perceptual colormaps etc etc. Although there was ample analysis of existing colormaps but I failed to find much on how perceptual colormaps are created in general.
+The first week was spent in reading about colormaps, how they are created, why some colormaps are bad, perceptual colormaps etc etc. Although there was ample analysis of existing colormaps but I failed to find much on how perceptual colormaps are created in general.

 * Main communication channel with mentors will be matplotlib/GSOC gitter channel
-* Since I wasn't a power user of python's scientific libraries so played around with matplotlib and numpy, read some popular tutorials so as to become confortable in their use.
+* Since I wasn't a power user of python's scientific libraries so played around with matplotlib and numpy, read some popular tutorials so as to become comfortable in their use.
 * Hannah suggested me this paper to read - [Why Should Engineers and Scientists Be Worried About Color?](https://www.research.ibm.com/people/l/lloydt/color/color.HTM)

 Watch this entertaining talk given at SciPy 2015 about default colormap in